Only Beyoncé Could Pull Off This Music Video Location

 Beyoncé continues to set the bar for music video locations.

 The star, who unforgettably shot her and Jay-Z's "Apes--t" video at the Louvre in Paris, was spotted on Wednesday at the picturesque Havasu Falls in the Havasupai Reservation in Arizona, the National Park Service confirmed, which neighbor the Grand Canyon National Park.
-The location is seemingly an exclusive one as campers reportedly need a permit to go—and they are only released once a year.
+The location is seemingly an exclusive one as campers reportedly need a permit for access—and those can only be reserved once a year and are said to sell out quickly.

 According to one eyewitness, the triple threat was there shooting a music video and made her exit via helicopter afterward.